What Is A Hip Injection?

 While hip injections do not cure the problem or disease that is present in the hip joint, they offer an alternative option for pain control in patients who are presented with hip surgery as an option to control their pain.
 Additionally, they offer a pain management strategy for patients who are not suitable candidates for surgery.

-> Following a hip injection, a patient may experience a slight increase in pain for a few days while the anesthetic wears off and the steroid starts to take effect.
-During this time, it is advised that patients apply ice to the tender area to help reduce discomfort.
+Following a hip injection, you may experience a slight increase in pain for a few days while the anesthetic wears off and the steroid starts to take effect.
+During this time, apply ice to the tender area to help reduce discomfort.
 Most patients will notice full pain relief benefits within a week to ten days following the injection.
 A hip injection does not provide permanent relief for hip pain; however, it usually provides lasting pain relief that can last for a few months at a time.
-The physician may recommend a series of injections over a three-week period for optimal relief for some patients, depending on their medical history and condition.
+Your physician may recommend a series of injections over a three-week period for optimal relief, depending on your medical history and condition.

-> After a hip injection, patients can resume normal activities the day following the procedure.
+After a hip injection, patients can resume normal activities the day following the procedure.
 Once the pain has subsided, patients are advised to start exercising in moderation.
 Even once the pain relief is significant, it is recommended that patients gradually increase their activities over a period of one to two weeks in order to avoid pain reoccurrence.

 As with any type of procedure that involves an injection, there are side effects, including:

 - Allergic reactions